breadli428/eth-computational-models-of-motion/Readme.md

 *Figure 2: Overview of leading layout.*

 In this feature, a Boid colored blue is assigned as the leader, whose trajectory can be instructed by cursor click on the screen.
-This is realized in like manner as above where a PD controller is implemented considering the target and current state.
+This is realized in like manner as above where a PD controller is implemented considering difference between the target and current state.
+The position of the target is read in the function `void read_cursor(TV target_pos_read)`.

 As for the followers, if the distance between a following Boid and the leader is smaller than the range defined above, an attractive force that is *proportional to the distance* will be applied.
 Meanwhile, a following Boid will be applied a force induced by the *difference of velocities* between the leader and itself so as to head in the same direction as the leader.